-The following perfume reviews were originally posted on Bois de Jasmin, a leading resource for scent and scent education created by Victoria Frolova, fragrance writer and journalist.
+The following perfume reviews were originally posted on Bois de Jasmin, a leading resource for scent education created by Victoria Frolova, fragrance writer and journalist.

 Serge Lutens: Daim Blond